 The School is committed to admitting and supporting students regardless of background.
 If you are in care, have left care recently, or are estranged from your parents, we understand that you may have some extra practical considerations to take into account when making the progression to Higher Education, and may have concerns about accommodation, financing your studies, and pastoral support.
 If you choose to let us know that you are a care leaver or estranged from your parents (which we encourage you to do), we will be able to offer you additional support, and you may be eligible to receive a non-repayable cash bursary.
 You will have an opportunity to disclose at the application stage, and again on your enrolment form.
 You can also talk to a member of the School staff at any point during the academic year.
-Full information about bursaries and other support can be found on the Conservatoire for Dance and Drama website
+Full information about bursaries and other support can be found on the Fees and Funding page of our website: Fees and Funding - National Centre for Circus Arts (national Centre for Circus Arts (nationalcircus.org.uk)